Posted by James Briggs on April 28, 2005

 : : I don't know about a first use, but Cassell's Dictionary of Slang says that was "mid-19th century" slang for a fly-trap.
 When Dickens says "the vulgar tongue" he doesn't mean rude; he just means "slang, working-class speech".

-I have an 1811 Dictionary of the Vulgar Tongue.
+I have a Classical Dictionary of the Vulgar Tongue.
 It's a dictionary of slang and gutter speech.